 Basic research focuses on the biochemistry and physical properties that disease-causing microbes use to cause damage to the host.
-Such research also considers the biophysical characteristics of the microbes that might be used in vaccines or drugs to prevent or interrupt the disease process.
+Such research also considers the biophysical characteristics of the microbes that could be used in vaccines or drugs to prevent or interrupt the disease process.
 This part of the vaccine development cycle is called basic or preclinical research.

 All basic research requires a data analysis stage, which represents yet another field of expertise: data management and analysis.
-These are jobs that usually require a BS but not necessarily an advanced degree.
+These are jobs that usually require a BS, but not necessarily an advanced degree.

 Most universities allow students to volunteer or be paid a small stipend to work in a lab—this provides valuable training and is excellent experience for getting a job after graduation.
 These student jobs can range from technician assistant, in which the student may be required to prepare chemical stock solutions, wash, and sterilize glassware, and care for research animals, to senior technician, who maintains cell line stocks, tracks and breeds research animals, orders laboratory supplies, and may conduct experiments.

-Once a vaccine looks like it is a serious candidate for therapeutic use, the project team moves it into the development phase, or scale-up development phase.
+Once a vaccine looks like a serious candidate for therapeutic use, the project team moves it into the development phase, or scale-up development phase.
 In development, scientists, who have advanced degrees in manufacturing engineering, and their assistants work out the best methods for producing the vaccine on a large scale.
 Again, a PhD level scientist typically heads these experiments, but there are numerous jobs for individuals with BS degrees.

-A candidate vaccine that successfully makes it through the preclinical research and scale-up development is eligible to become an investigational vaccine.
+A candidate vaccine that successfully makes it through preclinical research and scale-up development is eligible to become an investigational vaccine.
 The FDA decides if the data on the vaccine warrant a clinical trial.